stephenh/avow/README.markdown

 This is a lot like separate `StringAssert`, `ListAssert`, etc., classes, which I had used before. `Assert.that` is just a hack to move the choosing of an `XxxAssert` class to the compiler based on method overloading instead of the programming typing each one out.

 This is somewhat like Hamcrest, but without the Matcher static import methods.
 Nothing against static import methods, but I like `assertThat` returning the appropriate `StringAsserter`, `ListAsserter`, etc., just based on basic Java method overloading.

-And this also cannot do `or` type logical, which is just fine with me.
+Granted, this approach cannot handle `or` type nested logical statements, but that is just fine with me.
 I like simple assertions.

 Extending
 =========